LangChain Callbacks: Custom Logging, Cost Tracking, and Streaming

 Mistake 2: Raising Exceptions in Callbacks

 An unhandled exception in a callback can crash your entire LLM call, even if the API response was fine.
-Always wrap callback logic in try/except:
+Always wrap callback logic in try/except to isolate monitoring failures from application logic:

 Mistake 3: Forgetting streaming=True for Token Callbacks